backgammon-java-ai/backg_java2012/README.txt

 ...High priority
-[ ]Board UI should clearly show whose move it is!

 [ ]See how long it takes to create and score and rank 100 (non-default) Boards!
 [ ]The value of a board should include pip count factored in some how!
 Oh, it does implicitly since there will be fewer protection points with a blot bumped out to the bar.